Emalia was a true daughter of Hawaii, who loved the islands, its people, culture and traditions, the land, and the ocean.

 Brooke A. Brown, PhD, executive director

-Susan Brown, MA, training director
+Susan Brown, MA, program director

-Wendy Milovina, training director
+Wendy Milovina, program director

 BOARD OF DIRECTORS: